osoleve/Name-QuickSearch/readme.md

 convenience functions for batch processing)

-A framework for quickly locating the most likely match for a name (or other short string) in another set of names.
+A framework for quickly locating the most likely match for a name (or other short string) in another (very large) set of names.
-Due to the heuristic it uses to speed up search, it's well suited for a first pass to reduce the population to be searched:
+Due to the heuristic it uses to speed up search, it's well suited for a first pass to reduce the population to be searched when reconciling large record sets:
 It uses maps to partition the search space to only attempt the expensive calculations on strings that share an entire token with the target string.
+Average retrieval time (on my machine, in ghci) per item against a population of 100,000 strings is ~0.2 seconds.

 Dependencies: Data.Text.Metrics